Saflaski/Saflaski/README.md

-### Hi there 👋
+### Hey there 👋
-I'm a 19 year old student from India currently on a gap year hoping to study Computer Science at university later this year!

-I like to sleep.
+I'm a 19 year old first year Comp Sci student at the Uni of Southampton!
+I'm interested in the theoretical aspects of AI/ML as well as their applications.

 <!--
 **Saflaski/Saflaski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.